mpcjanssen/tcljupyter/README.md

 ### Magic commands

+Magics are lines starting with `%%` at the top of the cell.

-   * `\$\$timeit ?count?`: Time the execution of the cell and display the results.
+   * `%%timeit ?count?`: Time the execution of the cell and display the results.
 Changing count will execute the cell multiple times and show the average time.

 ## Test suite